Uncertainty Quantification of MLE for Entity Ranking with Covariates: Uncertainty Quantification of MLE

 \section{Uncertainty Quantification of MLE}

-Most existing works on ranking mainly study the first order asymptotic behavior of their estimators \citep{hunter2004mm,chen2015spectral,jang2016top,shah2017simple,chen2019spectral,chen2022optimal}.
-Deriving limiting distributional results in ranking models is important for uncertainty quantification but rarely conducted, especially when covariate information is incorporated into the ranking problem.
+Most existing works on ranking mainly study the first-order asymptotic behavior of their estimators \citep{hunter2004mm,chen2015spectral,jang2016top,shah2017simple,chen2019spectral}.
+Deriving limiting distributional results in ranking models is important for uncertainty quantification, especially when covariate information is incorporated into the ranking problem, are not studied in detail.

-This section devotes to understanding the sampling variability of the MLE $\tb_M$ under the CARE model.
+This section is devoted to understanding the sampling variability of the MLE $\tb_M$ under the CARE model.
 Directly studying the asymptotic behavior of $\tb_M$ is very challenging.
 To address this issue, we approximate $\tb_M$ by considering

 here $\ocL(\tb)$ is the quadratic expansion of the loss function $\cL(\tb)$ around $\tb^*$ given by

 According to this definition, $\ob$ can also be given by the following linear equations